eevvaayou/eevvaayou.github.io/_posts/2019-05-30-course_quality.md

 - **Final Project Presentation:** The students are required to present their final projects in the last week of the course.
 For courses with a large number of registrants, the instructors may limit the number of presenters, such as selecting students who volunteer to present individually or in groups.
 Students who do not present their final projects will submit their results online to the company and the instructors for final evaluation.

-- **Certificate:** instructors, or Nudge with the instructor's authorization, will assess each student based on the evaluation criteria and issue course certificates to each student authorized by the instructor.
+- **Certificate:** Instructors, or Nudge with the instructor's authorization, will assess each student based on the evaluation criteria and issue certificates to each student.

 - **Recommendation Letters:** The instructors should write recommendation letters for outstanding students with specific needs.
 When writing recommendation letters or evaluations, the instructors should provide specific descriptions of student achievements and abilities.
 However, the writing of recommendation letters is not mandatory.

 #### <span style="color:#ffb300; font-weight:bold;">6.
 Course Materials</span>

-- **Material Submission:** instructors are required to submit all course materials one week before the start of the teaching session to allow the company sufficient time to review and prepare.
+- **Material Submission:** Instructors are required to submit all course materials one week before the start of the teaching session to allow the company sufficient time to review and prepare.

 - **Resource Variety:** Necessary course materials include slides for all sessions, relevant assignment materials, programming software tools (if necessary), etc. Other course materials may include audiovisual materials, resource links, code, datasets, and any other supportive materials.
 If necessary, instructors should assist company personnel in checking whether the materials can be accessed and used smoothly by students before the teaching session to ensure smooth access and utilization of course materials.

-- **Review and Updates:** instructors should regularly review course materials to ensure accuracy and completeness and make updates and adjustments as necessary.
+- **Review and Updates:** Instructors should regularly review course materials to ensure accuracy and completeness and make updates and adjustments as necessary.

 #### <span style="color:#ffb300; font-weight:bold;">7.
 Hourly Rate</span>